+The University received gifts of approximately \$5.5 million in FY 2016, primarily from the University of Alabama Huntsville Foundation.
 FY 2015 was an exceptional year for gifts with the University receiving approximately \$6.2 million due primarily to a single donor gift of \$3.0 million from Bryant Bank for the Nursing program.
-The University received gifts totaling \$3.2 million in FY 2014, compared to \$4.0 million in FY 2013.
+The University received gifts totaling \$3.2 million in FY 2014.

 The University's auxiliary activities are comprised primarily of the Bevill Conference Center and Hotel, food service, housing, and bookstore.
-Auxiliary activities increased \$780 thousand and \$552 thousand in FY 2015 and FY 2014, respectively.
-Auxiliary activities decreased slightly by \$584 thousand in FY 2013 due to the Bevill Center, housing, bookstore and food service all experiencing a decline in revenue and changes in mandatory food and housing policies.
+Auxiliary activities increased \$1.7 million, \$780 thousand and \$552 thousand in FY 2016, FY 2015 and FY 2014, respectively.

+Sales and services revenue decreased by \$48 thousand in FY 2016.
 Sales and services revenue increased by \$481 thousand in FY 2015 due to an increase in enrollment.
-As fees were held flat, sales and services revenue was stable for FY 2014 and FY 2013.
+As fees were held flat, sales and services revenue was stable for FY 2014.